USRSE/usrse24/pages/attend/travel.md

 ## Parking and Transportation to the Venue

-US-RSE’24 will be taking place in the west complex of the Albuquerque Convention Center on floors 1 and 2.
-The registration desk will be on floor 2, outside ‘Ballroom A’.
+US-RSE’24 will be taking place in the west complex of the [Albuquerque Convention Center](https://www.visitalbuquerque.org/meetings/convention-center/specs/) on floors 1 and 3.
+The registration desk will be on floor 3, outside ‘Ballroom A’.

 Accessibility: